 SIMILAR PROBABILITY OF CASHING OUT Deeptech companies have the same or even higher probabilities of exiting than regular startups.
 New technology is an attractive bolt-on acquisition for companies with existing large datasets and/or huge amounts of money, and there have been several notable deeptech exits in Europe already.

 Some of these exits may have been painful to watch for governments.
 And yet, the temptation to block acquisitions in this space is probably best resisted: it would only discourage entrepreneurs (and VCs).
 Europe should aim to be the continent to attract the next Elon Musk or Satya Nadella.
 Better to address the root causes of "premature exits" such as a lack of late-stage growth capital (more on this later in the report).
 So far, a relatively small proportion of deeptech startups have reached \$1bn+ valuations.
 But it's also a young ecosystem.
-Venture capital investment in European Deep Tech companies
+Notable Deep Tech investors by capital deployed in Europe (random order).